jamiewri/snapshot-vault-kubernetes-secrets-engine/README.md

 ```

 ##### Troubleshooting Kubernetes Authentication
 To confirm that the Kubernetes authentication method is working, run the following commands from inside the Terraform Cloud Agent.
-A sucessful configuration will result in a Vault token being issued.
+A successful configuration will result in a Vault token being issued.
 ```bash
 export SA_TOKEN=$(cat /var/run/secrets/kubernetes.io/serviceaccount/token)
 export VAULT_TOKEN=$(curl \